Long-Lost Continent of Zealandia Discovered

 Zealandia is a hidden continent (near Australia) that exists underwater, with only some part of the land visible above the sea.
 Scientists have proven its existence, calling it the "missing" continent of Zealandia.

-Zealandia separated from Gondwana 105 million years ago and sank under the sea.
-Geologists are still trying to find out why Zealandia broke apart from Gondwana.
+Zealandia separated from Gondwana 105 million years ago and sank under the sea. [[Geologists::A scientist who studies the earth's physical structure and the history of the soil and the rock.]] are still trying to find out why Zealandia broke apart from Gondwana.

-Even though scientists recently proved it as a missing continent, Zealandia’s existence was recorded years ago.
+Even though scientists recently proved it as a missing continent, Zealandia’s existence was [[recorded::To write something down in a document.]] years ago.

 When was its existence first recorded?

-So, the existence of Zealandia would not be acknowledged by scientists until almost 400 years later.
+So, the existence of Zealandia would not be [[acknowledged::To accept or admit something.]] by scientists until almost 400 years later.

 How did geologists confirm its existence?